AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/fluidic-player.md

 * Retrieve Refresh Token

-Once OAuth code is received, refresh token can be retrieved using the received&nbsp;OAuth code, client&nbsp;id, and client secret from the below endpoint:
+Once OAuth code is received, refresh token can be retrieved using the received OAuth code, client id, and client secret from the below endpoint:

 **https://captivateprime.adobe.com/oauth/token**